-Heroku Postgres users may run up against the connection limits of their chosen database plan.
+Heroku Postgres users can run up against the connection limits of their chosen database plan.
 This results in connection request queueing that can degrade performance and reliability.
-Connection pooling with PgBouncer can solve this by sharing database server connections amongst clients.
+Connection pooling with PgBouncer can solve this by sharing database server connections among clients.

-- Provide an overview of how database connections and sessions work
+- Provides an overview of how database connections and sessions work

-- Detail the different types of connection pooling available with PgBouncer
+- Details the different types of connection pooling available with PgBouncer

-- Direct you in your implementation of connection pooling with PgBouncer on Heroku
+- Directs you in your implementation of connection pooling with PgBouncer on Heroku

 Connection pooling introduces important changes to how database connections and sessions work.
-To understand those changes, it is important to first understand their normal behavior.
+To understand those changes, it’s important to first understand their normal behavior.
 Non-pooled connections follow a standard client-server connection architecture:

 - A client begins a new session by asking for and authenticating a connection to the server.